1947 Lebanese general election

 General elections were held in Lebanon on 25 May 1947, with a second round in some constituencies on 1 June.
 Independent candidates won the majority of seats.
 Voter turnout was 61.5%.

 As'ad AbuKhalil described the 1947 election as "one of the most corrupt in Lebanese history", and claimed that it was rigged by Camille Chamoun.

+Apportionment of seats over districts and communities

+The apportionment of seats over districts and communities was the same as in 1943.